 A person who struggles to mentalize will have difficulties: in building and maintaining relationships; to manage some strong and overwhelming emotional experiences and feelings and get back to a more manageable state.

 Sometimes when a person is distressed or experiencing strong emotions, their ability to recognise and manage their own thoughts and feelings, and to recognise and understand what other people may be thinking and feeling, is greatly reduced.
 This often means that a person may: Find it difficult to think clearly about their own and other people’s behaviour; To understand others behaviour towards them, which can lead to conflict; Have difficulties in building and sustaining relationships

 Mentalization Based Treatment (MBT) aims to help a person: understand their own thoughts and feelings; develop their ability to recognise and understand what other people might be thinking and feeling; reduce the chance of misinterpreting the intentions of other people; Manage overwhelming emotional experiences which may have led to unsafe behaviour in the past.

-The purpose of the Cluster 8 Pathway is twofold.
-First, this enables the specialist group to offer ongoing advice and consultation to clinicians in determining the best pathway of intervention in relation to a service user’s needs.
-Secondly, it enables specialists in Personality Disorder within Nottinghamshire Healthcare NHS Trust to have oversight of all the elements of the Cluster 8 pathway.
+This process also enables specialists in Personality Disorder within Nottinghamshire Healthcare NHS Trust to have oversight of all the elements of the Personality Disorder pathway.
 This includes being aware of resource versus demand within the pathway and identifying issues to consider for the ongoing Personality Disorder strategy development.